lambdaisland/kaocha-cljs/README.md

 ## Quickstart

-- Add kaocha-cljs as a dependency
+- Add kaocha-cljs as a dependency:

 ``` clojure
 ;; deps.edn